1st Carnarvonshire Artillery Volunteers: Territorial Force

-When the Volunteer Force was subsumed into the new Territorial Force (TF) under the Haldane Reforms of 1908, the 1st Carnarvonshire RGA (V) became the Welsh (Carnarvonshire) RGA, with its HQ at Bangor and a dedicated Ammunition Column at Argyll Road, Llandudno.
+When the Volunteer Force was subsumed into the new Territorial Force (TF) under the Haldane Reforms of 1908, the 1st Carnarvonshire RGA (V) became the Welsh (Carnarvonshire) Heavy Battery RGA, with its HQ at Bangor and a dedicated Ammunition Column at Argyll Road, Llandudno.
 The former No 3 Company at Bangor College transferred to the Officers' Training Corps.
 The new unit provided the heavy battery in the TF's Welsh Division, equipped with four 4.7-inch guns.

 World War I

 Mobilisation

 The units of the Welsh Division had just departed for their annual summer camp when the order to mobilise was received on 4 August 1914.
 They then returned home and assembled at their drill halls to mobilise.
 The Welsh (Carnarvonshire) Heavy Battery mobilised at Bangor under the command of Major W.H.
 Hughes, who had held the command since 20 December 1913.
 The battery immediately went by train to its war station at Scoveston Fort, above the Royal Navy anchorage of Milford Haven.
 The battery's horse purchaser was able to impress and buy enough horses for the guns and ammunition column in just four days.
 The men spent September digging gun positions around the anchorage.
 The two sections being widely separated – a wagon taking 48 hours by road to travel between Pembroke Dock and Scoveston Fort – battery training proved difficult.

 By 11 August the Welsh units had completed their concentration and TF members were invited to volunteer for Overseas Service.
 Four days later the War Office (WO) issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 Then on 31 August the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.
 The Welsh Hvy Bty began forming its 2nd Line battery in October.